-Dallas, TX – In today’s VC world, it has become normal to fund multiple rounds of Capital to “enable” this growth to be realized.
+Dallas, TX – Revenue growth is universally recognized as the single biggest way to create value in a company.
+In today’s VC world, it has become normal to fund multiple rounds of Capital to “enable” this growth to be realized.
 We routinely see entrepreneurs planning the company’s evolution in terms of a series of funding events.
 The yardstick of a small company’s progress seems to be measured by their ability to raise money.
+This is Investor Funded Growth.
 Typical evolution of a company is from seed funding to series A funding to Series B funding to Series C funding and so on.
 Founders use the fund raise valuation to establish the value of the company.
 VC’s use the fund raise valuation to show the increasing portfolio value of their investments as shown in Figure 1.

 Figure 1: A Typical Startup Fundraise Valuation